5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/Additional_Files/ALC1220/README.md

 ## Slimmed AppleALC Kext
->**Current Version**: 1.7.9
+>**Current Version**: 1.8.2

 ### About
-- Slimmed down AppleALC.kext for the Z490 Vision G Board using Realtek ALC 1220 Codec.
+- Slimmed down AppleALC.kext for the Z490 Vision G Board
+- Only contains settings for Realtek ALC 1220
+- Only contains Layout-ID `17`, which was routed for the Z490 Vision G specifically.
 - **Only 86 KB in size**!
-The official release is about 3.7 mb.
-- :warning: Only contains Layout-ID `17`, which was routed for the Z490 Vision G specifically.
+Compared to the size of the official release (3.9 mb) which contains all layouts for all CODECs, this is a size reduction of over 99%.

 ### Codec Structure
 ![](https://raw.githubusercontent.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/2ceb7d214d2e36d6cbc17b79fe91f9710a7137fe/Additional_Files/ALC1220/Codec_Dump/codec_dump_dec.txt.svg)